GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

 ##### Pre-requisites

 When you start the genkit GUI, it starts up your flow server locally (go to **chat_server_go/cmd/standaloneFlows/main.go**).
 You should see code that looks like this:

 ```go
 	if err := genkit.Init(ctx, &genkit.Options{FlowAddr: ":3401"}); err != nil {
 		log.Fatal(err)
 	}
 ```
 When you run **genkit start** in the directory where your genkit server code is located (**chat_server_go/cmd/standaloneFlows/main.go**), it starts up the genkit flows server defined in your Go code, and a GUI to interact with the GenAI components defined in your code.

 The [normal workflow](https://firebase.google.com/docs/genkit-go/get-started-go) is to install the necessary components on your local machine.
 Given that this lab have minimal (pre) setup requirements (only docker and docker compose), we choose to run the genkit CLI and GUI through a container which adds a couple of extra setup steps, but ensures consistency across different lab setups.

 For these challenges, you do not need to have the full movie-guru app running, we are just going to work with the flows.

-- From the root of the project directory run the following.
+- From the root of the project directory run the following:

     ```sh
     docker compose -f docker-compose-genkit.yaml  up -d genkit-go # running just the genkit-go service
     ```

 - Once the service has started up, we are going to *exec* into the container's shell.
 The reason we are not using **genkit start** as a startup command for the container is that it has an interactive step at startup that cannot be bypassed.
 So, we will exec into the container and then run the command **genkit start**.

     ```sh
     docker compose -f docker-compose-genkit.yaml exec genkit-go sh
     ```

 - This should open up a shell inside the container at the location **/app/cmd/flows**.

 > **NOTE**: In the docker compose file, we mount the local directory **chat_server_go/cmd/standaloneFlows** into the container at **app/cmd/standaloneFlows**, so that we can make changes in the local file system, while still being able to execute genkit tools from a container.

 - Inside the container, run

     ```sh
     genkit start
     ```

 - You should see something like this in the termimal

     ```
     Genkit CLI and Developer UI use cookies and similar technologies from Google
     to deliver and enhance the quality of its services and to analyze usage.
     Learn more at https://policies.google.com/technologies/cookies
     Press "Enter" to continue
     ```

 - Then press **ENTER** as instructed (this is the interactive step mentioned earlier).
 This should start the genkit server inside the container at port 4000 which we forward to port **4002** to your host machine (in the docker compose file).

 > **NOTE**: Wait till you see an output that looks like this.
 This basically means that all the Genkit has managed to load the necessary go dependencies, build the go module and load the genkit actions.
 This might take 30-60 seconds for the first time, and the process might pause output for several seconds before proceeding.